asylve/Sea-Ice/README.md

 - Eastern Coast
 - Great Lakes

+This project investigated the Hudson Bay region.
 A sample ice chart for Hudson Bay on April 12, 2021 is shown below.
-Each region on the chart has a corresponding set of codes giving information on, among other things, the concentration of sea ice.
-The chart below right shows the codes corresponding to ice concentration ([source])(https://library.wmo.int/doc_num.php?explnum_id=9270).
+Each region on the chart has a corresponding set of codes giving information on (among other things) the concentration of sea ice.
+The table below shows the codes corresponding to ice concentration ([source])(https://library.wmo.int/doc_num.php?explnum_id=9270).
 All charts are archived and available as shapefiles from the National Snow and Ice Data Centre dating back to 2006.

 | <img src="/Images/Ice_Chart_ex.gif" height="400" />  | <img src="/Images/Chart_Codes.PNG" height="400" /> |
 |:--:|:--:|